Jabulani-N/atlas-machine_learning/supervised_learning/optimization/README.md

 This direcetory's parameters are hyper.

-Due to multiple compatibility errors and a time crunch, this directory was not able to be written in a manner comprehensively enough for one to learn the entire project.
+Due to multiple compatibility errors, this directory was not able to be written in a manner comprehensively enough for one to learn the entire project.
 My apologies.

 # Task 0 Normalization Constants